minetest/contentdb/app/flatpages/policy_and_guidance.md

 ## 5. Promotions and Advertisements (inc. asking for donations)

-You may note place any promotions or advertisements in any meta data including screensthos.
+You may note place any promotions or advertisements in any meta data including screenshots.
 This includes asking for donations, promoting online shops, or linking to personal websites and social media.
 Please instead use the fields provided on your user profile page to place links to websites and donation pages.